valory-xyz/open-autonomy/docs/guides/define_service.md

               default_gas_price_strategy: eip1559
         ```

+3. **Create an entry for your service in the local registry.** Add the corresponding entry to the local registry index file (`./packages/packages.json`).
+You must add the entry to the `dev` section, because it is a component being developed by you.
+You can use a placeholder for its hash value, as it will be corrected afterwards:

+    ```json
+    {
+      "dev": {
+        "service/your_name/your_service/0.1.0": "bafybei0000000000000000000000000000000000000000000000000000",
+        (...)
+      },
+      "third_party": {
+        (...)
+      }
+    }
+    ```

-4. **Update the package hashes.** The command below will correct any hash mismatch in the `service.yaml` file, as well as in the local registry index file (`./packages/packages.json`):
+    Update the package hashes.
+The command below will correct any hash mismatch in the `service.yaml` file, as well as in the local registry index file (`./packages/packages.json`):

     ```bash
     autonomy packages lock
     ```

-5. **Perform a sanity-check verification for the service definition.** Ensure that the service satisfies a number of [requirements to be deployed](../deployment/on-chain_deployment_checklist.md):
+4. **Perform a sanity-check verification for the service definition.** The command below ensures that the service satisfies a number of [requirements to be deployed](../deployment/on-chain_deployment_checklist.md):

     ```bash
     autonomy analyse service --public-id your_name/your_service:0.1.0
     ```

     For now, you can ignore any warnings you see.
+You should see the message:

+    ```
-You should see the message "Service is ready to be deployed."
+    Service is ready to be deployed.
+    ```

-6. **Use a local deployment to test the service.** This is the recommended approach in order to test your agent service before you publish it to a remote registry.
+5. **Use a local deployment to test the service.** This is the recommended approach in order to test your agent service before you publish it to a remote registry.
 Follow the instructions in the [local deployment guide](./deploy_service.md#local-deployment).
 Note that this process should be somewhat familiar to you if you have followed the [quick start guide](./quick_start.md).